 One issue that a strict maintenance schedule is meant to help avoid, or reduce the risk of, is a tire blowout or re-treading, which can cause major accidents as a large piece of rubber is launched into the air and into the path of oncoming traffic.
 The tread itself can strike a motorcycle or smaller vehicle to cause an immediate accident, but it is just as likely to cause a driver to swerve or to lose control, causing a second accident in response to the blowout.

-What To Do After a Tire Blowout or Re-Tread Accident
+What To Do After a Tire Blowout or Re-Tread Accident in Florida

 Focus on Safety